billymoon/bellschessclub/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the pages by modifying `page.tsx` files in the `src/app` folder.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Security

+We use JWTs to authenticate users, so locally it will use a hard coded dummy key, and a different key in deployed environments.
+All the auth functionality based on lichess oauth should work locally as well as deployed.

+JWTs are checked in a middleware defined in the `src/proxy.tsx` file so that any routes that begin `/private` require a logged in member, and any routes that start `/admin` require a logged in member with admin rights.
+All other pages are public.

 ## Learn More